 In this technique, concrete lags are set (i.e., drilled) into the concrete.
 These are placed on 6" or 12" centers at an engineer’s discretion.
-Neoprene or butyl tape is then placed between the liner and concrete, and a stainless steel, like 316 SS, or aluminum batten strip is placed over the liner and the lag bolts are driven through the batten, liner, and taped into the lag.
+A compressible material such as Neoprene or butyl tape is then placed between the liner and concrete, and stainless steel, like 316 SS, or aluminum batten strip, is placed over the liner, and the lag bolts are driven through the batten, liner, and anchored into the lag.
 The top of the detail is then sealed with a waterproof caulk (see Figure 1).

 This approach is tried and true and the only option when using geomembranes on sites with existing concrete.
-However, when working with new concrete, geomembrane manufacturers have had an alternative approach available for some time now: using the embedment strip.
-Embedment strips are “beams” made of the same polymer as the containment liner.
+However, when working with new concrete, geomembrane manufacturers have had an alternative approach available for some time now: concrete embedment strips.
+These are “beams” made of the same polymer as the containment liner.
 They’re embedded into concrete in order to provide a surface on which to weld the liner.
 Concrete

-Figure 2: Embedment Strip
+Figure 2: Concrete Embedment Strip

 - Speed of installation: Welding to an embedment strip can reduce the time it takes to attach a liner to concrete—it can save you anywhere from minutes to hours.

-In addition to choosing the right concrete contractor, who will be pivotal in the installation of your embedment system, there are a number of other highly important considerations to keep top of mind when using embedment strips:
+In addition to choosing the right concrete contractor, who will be pivotal in the installation of your embedment system, there are a number of other highly important considerations to keep top of mind when using concrete embedment strips:

-- Ethylene Interpolymer Alloys (rEIAs)
+- Ethylene Copolymers